Erik-Codeblind/developer451/content/post/git-bulk-delete-branches.md

   fix/off-by-one
   ```

-2. If this list of files looks right, you can delete them all by piping the list to `xargs`.
+2. If this list of files looks correct, you can delete them all by piping it to `xargs`.

 ```shell
 git branch --list "fix/*" | xargs git branch -d